×

 10. Notifies owners per ordinance that their animal has been located.
 Assists customers in selecting animals for adoption.

-11. Assists in the preparation of specimens for rabies testing, completes necessary paperwork, and delivers specimens to state lab.
+11. Assists with the preparation of specimens for rabies testing, completes necessary paperwork, and delivers specimens to state lab.

 Qualifications